Likelihood Contribution based Multi-scale Architecture for Generative Flows: Conclusions

-We proposed a novel multi-scale architecture for generative flows which employs a data-dependent splitting based the contribution of dimensions to the total log-likelihood.
-Implementations of the proposed method for the flow introduced in \citet{dinh2016real} was presented.
+We proposed a novel multi-scale architecture for generative flows which employs a data-dependent splitting based on the individual contribution of dimensions to the log-likelihood.
+Implementations of the proposed method for several flow models such as RealNVP \citep{dinh2016real}, Glow\citep{kingma2018glow}, i-ResNet\citep{behrmann2018invertible} and Residual Flows \citep{chen2019residual} were presented.
 Empirical studies conducted on benchmark image datasets validate the strength of our proposed method, which improves log-likelihood scores and is able to generate qualitative samples.
 Ablation study results confirm the power of LCMA over other options for dimension factorization.
-A line of future work can be to design/learn a masking scheme for factorization on the go during training (possibly a parallel training process), while preserving flow properties to further reduce the computation.
+A line of future work can be to design/learn a masking scheme for factorization online during flow training (or possibly a parallel training process), while preserving flow properties.